 Winner of the Bram Stoker Award and named one of the 100 Best Novels of 2006 by Publishers Weekly, Dark Harvest by Norman Patridge is a powerhouse thrill-ride with all the resonance of Shirley Jackson's "The Lottery."

+Halloween, 1963.
 They call him the October Boy, or Ol' Hacksaw Face, or Sawtooth Jack.
 Whatever the name, everybody in this small Midwestern town knows who he is.
 How he rises from the cornfields every Halloween, a butcher knife in his hand, and makes his way toward town, where gangs of teenage boys eagerly await their chance to confront the legendary nightmare.
 Both the hunter and the hunted, the October Boy is the prize in an annual rite of life and death.

 Pete McCormick knows that killing the October Boy is his one chance to escape a dead-end future in this one-horse town.
 He's willing to risk everything, including his life, to be a winner for once.
 But before the night is over, Pete will look into the saw-toothed face of horror--and discover the terrifying true secret of the October Boy . . .

 "This is contemporary American writing at its finest."--Publishers Weekly (starred review) on Dark Harvest

-At the publisher's request, this title is being sold without Digital Rights Management software (DRM) applied.
+At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.

 Bram Stoker Awards - Winner, World Fantasy Award - Finalist